als244/gpu_server_monitoring/README.md

 The data within the ```Jobs``` table is populated every hour based on a SLURM ```saccnt``` command hard-coded within ```collect_job_stats()``` function located in the file ```job_stats.c```.
 Collecting job stats is optional and can be turned with with a compile-time parameter (see below).

-#### Rare Exception that would cause GPU Job Overhead
-Assume an environment where the monitoring program is running on a node where CPU cores are utilized (with no blocking) **and** the GPU kernels dispatched are small (preventing the host thread from running-ahead).
-In this case the host-thread dispatching GPU kernels will be switched-out in order for the monitoring program thread to run, but had the switch not occurred more work would have been submitted and processed without the switch.

-However, this scenario is likely to never occur.
-If all CPU cores are being utilized => heavy job => large GPU kernels => more run-ahead for job's host-thread which is dispatching work => disptaching-thread being switched out will not impact performance because there is enough work to be done without any more work being submitted.
-Then the monitoring program will occupy the CPU for a short duration, collect data, and the job's host-thread will continue submitting work and running ahead.
-During a sample buffer bump the monitoring program will occupy a core for longer, but this is configurable.

-Moreover, the assumption that all CPU cores have work do to (for duration of sample frequency) is extremely rare.

 ## Usage